Academic and Administrative Program Director: Bohdan Hoshovsky

 Thus, MG-UY 3304 Introduction to Supply Chain Management is a 4-credit junior-year course focusing on external relationships.

-- Technology Innovation Strategy enables students to develop effective skills for conducting strategic analysis addressing marketing, logistics, channel and operations managements issues, as well as relevant best business practices in the technological arena.
+- Technology Innovation and Strategy enables students to develop effective skills for conducting strategic analysis addressing marketing, logistics, channel and operations managements issues, as well as relevant best business practices in the technological arena.

 - Technology and Innovation in Finance prepares students to understand financial theory and how firms use modern finance for strategic and tactical decision-making.